 - Now comes the finishing part: drizzle with melted chocolate and Maraschino cherries and enjoy!

-- Whisk coconut milk, sugar, and salt in a heavy bottomed pan over medium heat.
+- Whisk coconut milk, coconut cream, sugar, and salt in a heavy-bottomed pan over medium heat.
 Stir to combine.

 - Boil until mixture on medium heat and keep stirring until it is reduced to half.
 This will take about 20-25 minutes.
 Keep a watchful eye as it may boil over if left unattended.

-- The mixture will become thick as it cools.
-Allow it to cool and then transfer the sauce to a canned jar.
+- The sauce will thicken as it cools.
+Once cooled, transfer the sauce to a canned jar.
 Chill entirely and use a directed.
-Can be made 2-3 days in advance.
+It can be made 2-3 days in advance.